 We do have a few gripes about the Quiet Time.
 First of all, they are less comfortable than models with a contoured shape.
 Second, the basic form lacks a "back" that prevents the earplug from going into your ear too far.
 It'd be wise to be careful while inserting this model.
 Despite the drawbacks, we still think this is a great model if you're in the market for a latex-free earplug.

 The Flents Quiet Please plugs are about as basic as it gets.
 They have a cylindrical shape, a generic color, and a reasonably solid noise rating.
 We found with the old-school design that these plugs work well for smaller ears, though they might stick out a bit.

 The shape of the Flents Quiet Please is not exactly ergonomic — this model is a blast from the past when it comes to design.
 If you're looking for a comfortable model, you're going to need to spend a few extra dollars for the added satisfaction.
 The Quiet Pleases are not very soft either, but some people may prefer stiff plugs.
 If you want the classic shaped earplug, these might be the way to go.
 Otherwise, we'd recommend going with a higher-end model.

 Why You Should Trust Us

 Ross Patton and Austin Palmer have teamed up to review a long list of products.
 These guys have seen it all, from impact drivers to rooftop tents to electric skateboards to ergonomic keyboards.
-With Ross's formal education in environmental science coupled with ten years' experience in the snowsport industry, you can trust that he is giving products the ultimate scrutiny.
-One of the first employees hired at GearLab, Austin has been testing products nonstop for nearly five years.
+With Ross's formal education in environmental science coupled with ten years of experience in the snowsport industry, you can trust that he is giving products the ultimate scrutiny.
+One of the first employees hired at GearLab, Austin has been testing products nonstop for over half a decade.
 He is our resident expert when it comes to coming up with creative and innovative experiments to put devices to the true test.

 Analysis and Test Results